cyndilopez/LicensePlateRecognitionProject/README.md

 # License Plate This
-## License plate recognition app
 This app allows a user to take a picture of a California license plate, and returns back basic vehicle information.

 It was trained on 35,000+ images of California license plates.
 The backend of this app is described here: https://github.com/cyndilopez/LPR-API2

 This app is not available for download on any app stores.
-However, this will describe how to get the app working on your phone using this Github respository.
+However, this will describe how to get the app working on your phone and how to set it up for editing purposes.

 # Developer setup